Islandora/documentation/docs/concepts/collection.md

 - declare items as members of other objects
 - after declaring an item "a collection", display a view of its members

 A minimal installation of Islandora (Islandora Core) does not provide pre-configured options to perform management operations on all objects of a collection.
-Bulk actions such as deleting, changing visibility or adjusting permissions on all objects in a collection can be achieved with the [Views Bulk Edit Drupal module](https://www.drupal.org/project/views_bulk_edit) and other Drupal contrib modules, such as [Permissions By Term](https://www.drupal.org/project/permissions_by_term).
+Bulk actions such as deleting, changing visibility or adjusting permissions on all objects in a collection can be achieved with the [Views Bulk Edit Drupal module](https://www.drupal.org/project/views_bulk_edit) and other Drupal contrib modules.
 The Islandora sandbox comes with pre-configured views for managing groups of objects.

 ## Configuration provided by Islandora Defaults